 Reporting an incident

-Activities or events that are not life threatening emergencies should be reported by dialling the police non-emergency number 101.
+Activities or events that are not life threatening emergencies should be reported online or by dialling the police non-emergency number 101

 All calls are graded by control room staff.
 Activities or events that are life-threatening emergencies or happening in front of you at that moment, should be reported by dialling 999.

 If you wish to pass on any messages to your local police team or you would like some crime prevention advice you can do that by phoning 101 and asking that someone from your local team contact you.
 The caller will take your contact details and send an email to your local police team.

 Or visit the Essex Police Website, enter your postcode in ‘My Area’ and you will get all the names and contact details of the officers from your specific area.

 Useful information to the police when reporting a suspicious person: